 Study Abroad

-Studying in a different country is an extremely worthwhile experience and it really forces you to grow in all sorts of great ways.
+Studying in a different country is an extremely worthwhile experience and it forces you to grow in all sorts of ways.
 It’s also just fascinating seeing how different cultures approach the same topics, even a relatively standardized field like Computer Science.
 Having fewer semesters at UIUC means you could do an 8 or even 12 month study abroad if you wanted.
 A funny side effect is that you can even save money doing this because universities in other developed countries are much cheaper than American ones.
 For most people, this is a great chance in life to just spend a few months living in another country that won’t naturally come up again in life.

 I didn’t do this personally because my entire UIUC experience was already studying abroad, but I knew international students who used it to try even more countries.